-Technovation[MN] inspires and empowers girls to leverage technology to make an impact on their communities.
+Technovation[MN] inspires and empowers girls to build and leverage technology to make an impact on their communities.

 We are a non-profit that brings technology and entrepreneurial programs to girls to spark interest, build technical knowledge and develop confidence.
 Our Technovation Girls and Amazon’s Alexa Skills Challenge programs are for young women ages 10-18.